mwunsch/osxsub/README.md

 ## Installation

-For now, just clone the repository and put the `bin` directory somewhere on your `$PATH`.
+A Homebrew Formula is available, but has yet to be moved to the master Homebrew repo: https://gist.github.com/4657560

 Alternatively, `osxsub` is available as a Rubygem.

     $ gem install osxsub

+Or clone the repository and put the `bin` directory somewhere on your `$PATH`.

 ## TODO

-+ Homebrew Formula
 + Manpages
 + Documentation
 + Tests